Elevation: 6,410 ft

 There are two options for parking your vehicle:

-- There is a gated road at US-20 on the E side of Sunset Cone.
-This road heads N to a Group Campground.
+- There is a gated road at US-20 on the east side of Sunset Cone.
+This road heads north to a Group Campground.
 You are not permitted to drive on, or park along, this road.
-However, there is a large paved parking pullout on the R/S side of US-20 exactly 0.2 miles NE of this gated road.
+However, there is a large paved parking pullout on the south side of US-20 exactly 0.2 miles northeast of this gated road.
 For scrambles on the eastern flanks of Sunset Cone, this is your best option.

 - Park at the Visitor Center and walk along US-20 to the point from which you begin your scramble up Sunset Cone.

-Look out for traffic when you cross the highway and snakes as you work your way up the sagebrush covered slope.
-(See the GPS track below.)
+Look out for traffic when you cross the highway.
+Beware of snakes as you work your way up the sagebrush-covered slope.
+See the GPS track below.
 Expect great views of the local volcanic wonders, the Pioneer Mountains, the Lost River Range and Big Southern Butte.